 Research

-University of Michigan | Ongoing
+University of Michigan | Under review

 Measuring Competition and Cooperation in LLM Bargaining: An Empirical Meta-Game Analysis